.lazy.tsx

 }).lazy(() => import('./posts.lazy').then((d) => d.Route))

 You can code split your data loading logic using the Route's loader option.
-While this process makes it difficult to maintain type-safety with the parameters passed to your loader, you can always use the generic LoaderContext type to get most of the way there:
+While this process makes it difficult to maintain type-safety with the parameters passed to your loader, you can always use the generic LoaderContext type to get you most of the way there:

 import { lazyFn } from '@tanstack/react-router'